gwcbi/haphpipe/README.md

 ### Phylo

-Phylogenetic stages.
-Multiple sequence alignment and building phylogeny options.
+Phylogenetic stages that include multiple sequence alignment, determination of best-fit model of evolution, and building phylogeny options.

 ##### multiple_align